w3c/wot-architecture/proposals/security_and_privacy.md

 [WoT Architecture](https://github.com/w3c/wot-architecture) document
 and the
 [WoT Thing Description](https://github.com/w3c/wot-architecture) document.
+When a response is specific to one or the other, this will be indicated in the text.

 Please raise issues specific to the WoT Architecture document on the [WoT Architecture GitHub Issue page](https://github.com/w3c/wot-architecture/issues)